guilhemmarchand/trackme/docs/userguide.rst

 Alerts acknowledgment
 =====================

-**When using builtin alerts, you can leverage alerts acknowledgments within the UI to acknowledge an active alert.**
+**When using builtin alerts, you can leverage alert acknowledgments within the UI to silent an active alert during a given period.**

 .. image:: img/ack1.png
    :alt: ack1.png